-Nomination of RFK Jr. reflects a broader shakeup in the politics of health
+Nomination of RFK Jr. reflects a broader shake-up in the politics of health

 The medical industry is a frequent target of Mr. Kennedy’s.
 And there’s no question it exerts influence on politics: Four of the top 10 lobbyists of the federal government are from the health care industry.
 Critics, mostly on the left, have long complained about regulatory capture of federal health agencies by these industries, including large drugmakers.

 One of Mr. Kennedy’s proposals is to reform how the FDA is funded.
 Under the Prescription Drug User Fee Act, the majority of funding for its drug division comes from pharmaceutical firms.
-When the Act was renewed in 2017, the only senator to oppose it was independent Vermont Sen. Bernie Sanders.
+When the act was renewed in 2017, the only senator to oppose it was independent Vermont Sen. Bernie Sanders.

 Also opposed was Public Citizen, a progressive consumer watchdog group founded in 1971 by Ralph Nader.
 Ending this practice, though, would require Congress to appropriate more money for the FDA, says Robert Steinbrook, who directs Public Citizen’s health group.
 He’s skeptical that Republicans would do this – and even more skeptical of Mr. Kennedy as an agent of reform.

 “Eliminating user fees and having Congress fully fund the FDA budget would be a great idea.
 Promoting hydroxychloroquine or circulation therapy would be a horrible idea,” says Dr. Steinbrook.
 “If there are areas of common ground that can be moved forward on, that would be great.
-But we’re very concerned that a lot of [Kennedy’s] ideas are rooted in false claims and conspiracy theories.”
+But we’re very concerned that a lot of [Mr. Kennedy’s] ideas are rooted in false claims and conspiracy theories.”

 Mr. Kennedy’s crossover appeal to activists on the left and right creates some internal dissonance.
 While some of his supporters want to see less federal regulation of emerging medical products and technologies and for consumers to choose their own treatments, others want to see far greater regulation of food and drugs so consumers are exposed to less risk.
 Mr. Kennedy has advocated both types of policies, often at the same time.

-This push-pull over drug regulation is baked into the process, says Kevin Cranston, a former assistant commissioner in the Massachusetts Bureau of Public Health who retired last year.
+This push-pull over drug regulation is baked into the process, says Kevin Cranston, a former assistant commissioner at the Massachusetts Department of Public Health, who retired last year.
 He recalls how communities wanted access to experimental drugs during the HIV/AIDS crisis, which led to changes in how drugs were tested and approved.

 “The FDA is in a bind.
 Its job is to ensure safety, and its job is also to get helpful devices and medications and vaccines out the door to help people,” Mr. Cranston says.
 “People on one side say, ‘I need my medications now.
 You need to approve them now.’
 And people on the other side are saying, ‘They have to be absolutely safe, and you need to guarantee that.’”

 The FDA is only one of the agencies that would fall under Mr. Kennedy’s sway if he’s confirmed.
-The Department of Health and Human Services, which has around 80,000 employees, also monitors and fights infectious diseases, decides on treatment coverage by Medicare and Medicaid, funnels billions of dollars into medical research, and contributes to recommendations on what foods Americans should eat.
+The Department of Health and Human Services, which has around 80,000 employees, also monitors and helps fight infectious diseases, decides on treatment coverage by Medicare and Medicaid, funnels billions of dollars into medical research, and contributes to recommendations on what foods Americans should eat.

-That Mr. Kennedy wants to promote healthier lifestyles, require nutrition classes in medical schools, and address the root causes of disease is welcome, say public-health experts.
+That Mr. Kennedy wants to promote healthier lifestyles, require nutrition classes in medical schools, and address the root causes of disease is welcome, say public health experts.
 But, they add, that doesn’t mean Congress should confirm a vaccine skeptic who has spread disinformation.

 “There’s nothing wrong with wanting to have a broader health agenda, and I hope he would do that.
 But there are many other people who have the same agenda who are well trained and have experience,” says Georges Benjamin, the executive director of the American Public Health Association.